 - Tax penalties

 - Borrower identities

 Don’t dismiss the value of such comprehensive tax data because you’re searching for publicly-available lien data.
 Of the millions of federal tax transcripts that Tax Guard reviewed, 22% have tax debts with no liens — across a wide variety of industries.

 In fact, over time, the IRS has filed fewer and fewer tax liens as the amount of delinquent tax accounts is rising.
+Between 2011 and 2021, IRS lien filings declined by 80%.
 The IRS is not very public about why this is happening.
 But ultimately, risks are increasingly hidden.
 As a result, you bear a higher burden to ensure that your institution doesn’t lend to a business with large off the books debt with a high potential of credit issues.

 Cut through the credit noise

 Why risk lending to unstable or phony businesses?
 Or why lose opportunities to extend credit to successful thin credit businesses?